ABOUT THIS BLOG:

 Sure, there will be a bench commemorating Mr. Lundgren on a Lake Harriet path and FRP Fest at Palmer's was a rousing success with a fund to carry Mr. Engebretson's passion into the future but, for me, nothing will replace seeing them at a show.

 Yesterday, I attended a Minnesota Music Resistance gathering at the Hook & Ladder.
 This had been FRP's brainchild and both Pauls would've surely been in attendance.
-I finally saw Cindy Costello and her band (I know, what took me so long?) and wanted so bad to track down both Pauls and exchange a hearty “what a great fu¢king band!
+I finally saw Christy Costello and her band (I know, what took me so long?) and wanted so bad to track down both Pauls and exchange a hearty “what a great fu¢king band!